 There was a time when I feared being alone but once I started realizing the people I had around me were toxic, I opted to be around my own positive energy and drop the negativity.

 Even more so, I realized just how much I needed time and space to just think by myself.
-Reflect on my day, my life, and just ponder own thoughts.
+Reflect on my day, my life, and just ponder my own thoughts.
 Once I got comfortable with my own presence, I found myself having a deeper sense of who I was.

 Regardless of how your day goes, find something to be grateful for.
 Yes, I know.
 You’ve heard it before but what if it actually changes you?
 What if the change is for the better?
-Being conscious of something as simple as being able to breath out your nose without feeling like there’s a hammer between your eyes (where my fellow allergy suffers at?) allows you to not take something that truly affects you big or small for granted.
+Being conscious of something as simple as being able to breathe out your nose without feeling like there’s a hammer between your eyes (where my fellow allergy suffers at?) allows you to not take something that truly affects you big or small for granted.

 Alia Sobel of Two Word Story has this great challenge on her Instagram called “Gratitude Magnitude” where you write down a list of what you’re grateful for using 2 words per item, in 2 mins.
 So, I challenge y’all to try it out and if you’re willing, drop one thing you’re grateful for in the comments.